Ilovecatz17/remote-model-access/README.md

 👀 More customization

-~~👀 Image sending support for compatible models~~ not available through the lmstudio api.
+👀 Title summary option (toggle) (maybe this summer)

 👀 Apple TV App (maybe this summer)

 👀 Apple Watch App (maybe this summer)

+~~👀 Image sending support for compatible models~~ not available through the lmstudio api.